HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 #### Making an email address a link

 Additionally, you can make email addresses work as links.
-This allows users to click on an email address, and their desktop mail client will open a new window with a an email ready to compose.
+This allows users to click on an email address, and their desktop mail client will open a new window with an email ready to compose.

 Same as with adding a regular link, highlight the email address in your message and click on the link button.